Elsapro/wikijs/employment/networking.md

 ## Make a Plan
 - You need a game plan, what's yours?
-  1. Know ahead of time what you want to accomplish.
+  1. Know ahead of time what you want to accomplish before you attend a networking event.
        Make an aquaintance, barter services, exchange business cards.
   2. If possible research some of the attending people.
        Check with the hosting company regarding a guest list.